HoussemNasri/Askvio/README.md

 ## Features
 - **Newsfeed**  – A comprehensive layout displaying an overview of all user activities & posts.
 - **User Profile** – Allow users to create profiles.
 Select an avatar, cover image and social media links.
 - **User Groups** – Allow users to create groups.
-Public or private with images, and include topics.
+Public or private with images, and include many topics.
 - **User / Follow** – Allow your community users to easily follow and explore other users' profiles.